 - This paper will be available to Sociology majors and other BA students who are interested in the topic who meet the prerequisites.

 View more information on Sociology, Gender Studies and Criminology's website

 - Teaching staff

-Co-ordinator: To be confirmed when offered.
+Co-ordinator: To be confirmed when paper is next offered.

 - Paper Structure

 - The paper utilises thirteen 2-hour lectures plus weekly tutorials